codynhanpham/rust_audio_server/README.md

 ### Client
 The client can be run on any machine which can connect to the server via TCP.

-There are 4 routes for the client:
+There are a few routes available for the client:
 #### GET `/play/:audio_filename`
 Plays the audio file `audio_filename` on the server.
 The `audio_filename` must include the extension, and such a file must exist in the `audio/` folder on the server.